plone/plone.recipe.zope2zeoserver/README.txt

   Set this option to an empty value if you do not want this script to be generated.

+repozo
+  The path to the repozo.py backup script.
+A wrapper for this will be generated in bin/repozo, which sets up the appropriate environment for running this.
+Defaults to "${zope2-location}/utilities/ZODBTools/repozo.py".
+  Set this to an empty value if you do not want this script to be generated.

 zeo-conf
   A relative or absolute path to a zeo.conf file.
 If this is not given, a zeo.conf will be generated based on the the options below.